 Example 3: if you’re an Australian living and working in Dubai, and have been to Iran last year, you must apply for a B1 (business visa) or B2 (tourism and visit) at the nearest US consulate or embassy.

 All passengers transit in any of the US airports must also obtain a transit visa.
 This does not affect qualified travellers travelling visa-free under the Visa Waiver Program.
 You can also sometimes use valid visitor visas to transit the US.

 How to Apply

 Send your application to the nearest US consulate or embassy.
-You’re required to go for an interview as well.
-The cost is about US$160.
+You will be required to go for a face-to-face interview as well, and the cost is about US$160 for common visas, with other types such as religious reasons going up to US$190.
 The processing time varies from country to country.
-You can always check the most up-to-date information on this https://travel.state.gov/content/visas/en/general/wait-times.html page.
+You can always check the most up-to-date information on the official government page: https://travel.state.gov/content/travel/en/us-visas.html

 Anything else you need to know about?

 Check the United States of America Visa & Passport Requirements page for detailed information, including if you need to have a return ticket, what should you do if you’re travelling to the States with your children, and other useful information.

 Only United Kingdom passports notated with “British Citizens” and/or “with unrestricted right of abode in the United Kingdom” are eligible for VWP admission.
 Holders of passports indicating that the bearer is a British Subject, British Dependent Territories Citizen, British Overseas National or British National (Overseas) do not qualify for the VWP.
 In addition, a passport which grants an individual the “Right of Abode” or “Indefinite Leave to Remain” in the United Kingdom does not qualify the traveller under the Visa Waiver Program nor the ESTA.
 In both cases you will need to apply for a visa.